What is a legacy gift?

 Why should I leave a legacy gift?

 While people often tend to give to charities only when asked, creating a legacy requires a lot more thought and careful consideration.
 After all, this is a completely unique process that should be representative of the individual.
 There are many things to consider when leaving a legacy gift, but the process of leaving a legacy gift should always start with one question: “How do I want to be remembered?”
-For further understanding, check out this additional post on how to approach picking the right charity
+For further understanding, check out this additional post on how to approach picking the right charity.

 One of the biggest misconceptions about legacy giving is that it’s only for philanthropists and high net-worth individuals, which couldn’t be farther from the truth.
 Rather, a legacy gift is a powerful tool that everyday people can use to make an impact on charities as well as their own estates.

 While another common misconception of legacy giving is that it will take away from a loved one’s inheritance, a legacy gift can actually offset some of the taxes on an estate to ensure that a greater portion of the estate is inherited by the family rather than the government.
-We also wrote about this in depth in a previous post.

 How do I leave a legacy gift?